-Aidan Wills is a Project Coordinator in DCAF's Research Division.
-He coordinates DCAF's projects on the oversight of security and intelligence agencies.
+Aidan Wills currently works at Matrix.
+Since the completion of his traineeship and he is developing a practice spanning public, media and information, and employment law.
+He has acted in cases in the European Court of Human Rights, Court of Appeal, the High Court, Upper Tribunal (AAC), County Court, Employment Tribunals, First-Tier Tribunal and the Magistrates' Courts.
+He was previously a Project Coordinator in DCAF's Research Division, where he coordinated DCAF's projects on the oversight of security and intelligence agencies.
 He is co-editor of the recently published volume, International Intelligence Cooperation and Accountability, and has worked on various aspects of security sector governance including ombudsman institutions for armed forces, the role of ad hoc inquiries, access to information, and whistleblower protections.
 He holds an MA from the Graduate Institute of International and Development Studies, Geneva, Switzerland.